cyberinvalid/dieterm/README.md

 ### Features

-`DIE Terminal` is a back-end component written in pure JavaScript that helps write executable flexible modules quickly and easily
+`DIE Terminal` is a back-end component written in pure JavaScript that helps write executable flex modules quickly and easily

 ### Installation